How to Pack for a 3-Week Vacation

 • Use your personal item wisely on travel days

-• Leave space for souvenirs and surprises
+• Leave space for souvenirs and spontaneous finds

 • Pack smart, not more